 Széchenyi Thermal Bath

-The Széchenyi Thermal Bath in City Park is one of Europe’s best-known and largest bath complexes.
-Its uniqueness lies in the fact that it was built above thermal water, drawing from the deep artesian wells beneath City Park.
-The imposing Neo-Baroque building was designed by Győző Czigler, and opened in 1913.
+The Széchenyi Thermal Bath is one of Europe’s best-known and largest bath complexes.
+It is fed by thermal water from deep artesian wells beneath the City Park.
+The imposing Neo-Baroque building was designed by Győző Czigler and opened in 1913.

-In the outdoor pools of the “Szecska,” it is a common sight in both winter and summer that guests play chess in the steaming thermal water.
-On selected Saturday evenings, however, the atmosphere changes completely as Sparty pool parties take over the space.
-At these times, electronic music, laser shows, and lighting effects transform the pool area into a nighttime entertainment venue.
+In the outdoor pools of the “Szecska”, it is a common sight year-round that guests play chess in the steaming water.
+On selected Saturday evenings, the atmosphere shifts as Sparty pool parties take over, with electronic music, laser and light shows transforming the baths into a vibrant nighttime venue.

 -